remorses/markdown-rs/.github/contribute.md

 bug or suggest a new feature before creating a pull request.
 See [Project][] for more info.

+## `napi` folder

+This is the package that handles NAPI bindings for markdown-rs.
+It also supports WASM.
+It uses napi-rs to generate the npm packages published on npm.

+Tests use vitest, expect().toMatchInlineSnapshot() mostly.
+Most tests should be run with `pnpm vitest --run -u` to update snapshots, then read the test file again and make sure they have the expected result.

+When making changes in rust run `pnpm build:debug` to make sure the Rust code compiles.

 ## Submitting an issue

 * the issue tracker is for issues, discussions are for questions